Reubenpt123/wfcrl-env/README.md

 **Creating an interface from existing configuration files:**
-Alternatively, if you already have your simulation fils ready, you can just point towards the `.fstf` file:
+Alternatively, if you already have your simulation files ready, you can just point towards the `.fstf` file:
 ```
 ff_interface = FastFarmInterface(fstf_file=path_to_fstf)
 ```